dev-scripts/mysql-express-node-auth-app/README.md

 # Project Setup and Local Run Guide

-This guide provides step-by-step guide on setting up and running the "mysql-expense-node-auth-app" project locally on your machine.
+This guide provides step-by-step guide on setting up and running the "mysql-express-node-auth-app" project locally on your machine.
 Please follow the steps outlined below.

 Below is a summary of key features and instructions for running the project: